Astrap1/Orpits-0x02/README.md

 - Begin the first round of user testing for the new workflows

 # Current Milestone Progress
-In this milestone, we completed the main Python code-box and table workflows.
-Both features build on the existing command registry and allow users to perform more complex tasks without leaving the editor.

-For the code-box feature, `//code` now inserts a syntax-highlighted Python block.
-Users can edit the snippet and run it with `Ctrl+Enter`, after which standard output, errors, and the execution result are displayed below the box.
-Execution is handled by the Rust/Tauri backend using a locally installed Python interpreter, with a five-second timeout and a 256 KiB limit for each output stream.
-The current implementation supports Python; C++ execution remains a possible future extension.

-For the table feature, `//table` now inserts a styled three-column Markdown table.
-Users can navigate between cells using the arrow keys, `Tab`, and `Shift+Tab`, while `Enter` moves down the current column and creates a new row when necessary.
-Tables support spreadsheet-style ranges and the `sum`, `avg`, `mean`, `median`, `min`, `max`, and `count` formula operations.

-Both features remain readable within the note content and can be saved and reopened using the existing `.x2` format.
-With the main implementation work complete, the next activity for this milestone is the planned first round of user testing.
+The code-box, structured-table, version 2 `.x2` persistence, and first-round user-testing objectives are complete.
+Five participants tested the application using the user guide, and their feedback has started to inform design changes.
+The detailed findings are recorded in the User Testing section.

 # Next Milestone Objectives
 For the next milestone, our main objective is to refine the code-box and table features into more complete document components, improve how they appear in exported files, and explore a more accessible way for users to access the AI feature.

 The next milestone objectives are:

-- Improve the current Markdown-based table presentation so that tables look and behave more like structured document tables
+- Improve structured-table accessibility, cell layout, and handling of larger tables
-- Add clearer controls for managing table rows and columns while preserving keyboard-first navigation and formulas
+- Add clearer visible controls for managing table rows and columns while preserving keyboard-first navigation and formulas
 - Add C++ execution to the code box
 - Allow users to select or identify the programming language used by each code box
-- Improve PDF export so that tables are rendered as formatted tables instead of raw Markdown
+- Refine structured-table PDF export with better cell wrapping and page-break handling
 - Improve PDF export so that code boxes preserve code formatting and clearly display their output
-- Use feedback from the first round of user testing to refine table editing, code-box interaction, and export quality
+- Continue user testing and use the findings to refine table editing, code-box interaction, and export quality
 - Investigate a managed AI access system so that users do not need to obtain and configure their own Gemini API key
 - Design usage tracking, quotas, secure API-key handling, and cost controls for the managed AI system before making it available to users